AnimeSocNotts/code-of-conduct/README.md

 _Updated: 2021-07-31_

 ## 1. Purpose
-A primary goal of HackSoc is to be inclusive to the largest number of members, with the most varied and diverse backgrounds possible.
+A primary goal of the University of Nottingham Anime Society (AnimeSoc) is to be inclusive to the largest number of members, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our society, as well as the consequences for unacceptable behavior.

-We invite all those who participate in HackSoc to help us create safe and positive experiences for everyone.
+We invite all those who participate in AnimeSoc to help us create safe and positive experiences for everyone.

 ## 2. Open Tech Citizenship
 A supplemental goal of this Code of Conduct is to increase open tech citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our society.